Interface Tour

 How to use it

 Click one word, then read the word-centered panels in order rather than jumping straight back to cards.
+The route works best when recurrence, local context, phrase growth, and commentary uptake are allowed to accumulate step by step.

 Occurrence Explorer